 PRAIRIE PROJECTS & DEVELOPMENTS

-Interpretive Signage: Watch as interpretive signage develops at the WPA.
-The signage will serve as an educational tool, informing visitors about the environment and natural resources around them.
+Interpretive Signage: Interpretive signage has been replaced and updated at the two WPA kiosks.
+The signage serves as an educational tool, informing visitors about the environment and natural resources around them.
 A new kiosk was constructed by the Friends Group in Fall of 2010 at the beginning of the paved hiking trail.
+Signs were updated on the Hwy 14 kiosk in 2012.

-Walking Trail: The construction of a permanent paved walking trail is complete.
-You can access the trail from 392nd Avenue (go 0.7 miles north from US Highway 14 to the first mowed parking lot on the west side of the road).
-For longer hikes on the WPA, the USFWS also maintains over 3 miles of mowed trails that can be accessed from 392nd Ave.
-An observation deck can be accessed from Highway 14.
+Vaillancourt-Schneck Walking Trail: This paved walking trail is named after two Fish and Wildlife Service employees that were tragically killed in a traffic accident.
+This accessible walking trail can be accessed from 392nd Avenue (go 0.7 miles north from US Highway 14 to the first mowed parking lot on the west side of the road).
+For longer hikes on the WPA, the USFWS also maintains 2 miles of mowed trails that can be accessed from 392nd Ave.
+Three observation decks are located on these trails.
+A lover railed deck is available for photography.
+See map below.

-Outdoor Restrooms: Two new permanent, outdoor restrooms have been completed and are located along the new walking trail on the northeast corner of the WPA (just steps from the new shelter) and next to the Little Red Schoolhouse.
+Outdoor Restrooms: Two permanent, outdoor restrooms are located along the paved walking trail on the northeast corner of the WPA (just steps from the new shelter) and next to the Little Red Schoolhouse.

-Prairie Planting: Expect to see some changes to the WPA over the next several years as part of a multi-year effort to restore areas of tame grass back to native grasses and flowers that is more conducive to environmental education, interpretation and wildlife.
+Prairie Planting: Expect to see some changes to the WPA over the next several years as part of a multi-year effort to restore areas of tame grass and non native trees back to native grasses and flowers that is more conducive to environmental education, interpretation and native wildlife.

 Amenities: